mickeys/lose-weight-keto/simplest-keto-how-to-start.md

 * By whatever method you chose, log your weight today.

 * Take 'before' pictures, even though you may not be thrilled with your shape today.
 You _will_ regret not having them later, trust me.
-Take one set with street clothes, another in underwear.
+Take one set of street clothes, another in underwear.
 Do not get rid of those clothes before you hit your target weight :-)

 <a name="weigh_and_log"></a>
 ### Weigh and log before you eat

-With whatever diet / way of eating you choose, the key idea is that you _must_ eat less calories than you consume.
+With whatever diet / way of eating you choose, the key idea is that you _must_ eat fewer calories than you consume.
 This is called _deficit_.
 Walking and sports can add to this deficit, but if you're taking in more than you burn you will gain weight.

 Most humans are terrible at estimating quantities.
 Counter this by weighing and logging each ingredient (or prepared food) before it enters your mouth.